JuneParkCode/grass-miner/README.md

 - I recommend to use docker-compose
     - set environments in `docker-compose.yaml` first, and `docker compose up -d`

+## NOTE

+- The app.getgrass.io server might be unstable, causing the error.
+You can fix the problem by retrying to run the programme several times.

 ## Configuration

 ### Environments